 - Plug the DualShock 4 controller back into the PC.

 - DS4 Windows should now recognize the controller, and it will show up in the ‘’Controllers’’ tab as in the image just above.

 Edit DualShock 4 Controller Registry Entry

-In most case, the above fixes should resolve any problems and allow DS4 Windows to detect the controller.
+In most cases, the above fixes should work through any problems and allow DS4 Windows to detect the controller.
 In the unlikely case that they haven’t, we resort to the most technical fix in our list; editing the registry entry for the DualShock 4 controller.

 - To start make sure the controller is plugged into the PC, and close DS4 Windows.

 - Continue by right-clicking on the Windows Start icon and choosing ‘’Search’’.

 - Type ‘’Control Panel’’ and click on the first result of the same name.